-Corporate Social Responsibility (CSR) is about the mechanisms through which a business demonstrates its commitment to, and complies with global ethical standards.
-Implementing CSR effectively can provide businesses with an all-important social licence to operate; without CSR, a company may possess all the relevant legal documentation, but is likely to lack a social licence.
-And without a social licence for a business to operate, particularly in transitional and post-conflict societies, renewed tension and conflict, plus worse-than-optimal performance for the business in question is all too likely.
+Corporate Social Responsibility (CSR) is all about the mechanisms through which business demonstrates its commitment to, and complies with global ethical standards.
+Implementing CSR effectively can provide businesses with its all-important social licence to operate; without CSR, a company may possess all the relevant legal documentation, but is likely to lack a social licence.
+And without a social licence for a business to operate, particularly in transition and post-conflict societies, renewed tension and conflict, plus worse-than-optimal performance for the business in question, is all too likely.

-TI provides expert knowledge and assistance in the field of Corporate Social Responsibility and Private Sector Development in the following core areas:
+TI provides expert knowledge and assistance in the field of Political Economy and Corporate Social Responsibility in the following core areas:

 - Training on the role of economic actors in peacebuilding.

-- Advising companies on design and implementation of CSR;
+- Advising companies in the design and implementation of CSR

 - Advising companies and development organisations on the political economy and conflict contexts in which they are operating.